finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 [BETA] Upsert quotes

 Upsert quotes effective at the specified time.
-If a quote is added with the same id (and is effective at the same time) as an existing quote, then the more recently added quote will be returned when queried
+If a quote is added with the same id (and is effective at the same time) as an existing quote, then the more recently added quote will be returned when queried  The maximum number of quotes that this method can upsert per request is 2,000.

 ### Example